How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 2) Wrap First

-Always test gloves with wraps on—they add ~0.5–1 inch and change the feel.
+Always size gloves with wraps on — they add volume and change the fit.

 3) Try & Check